Top 20 Interpersonal Skills Employers Love (and Why They Do)

-Most jobs involve working with others to some degree.
-And your ability to effectively cooperate, manage conflict and contribute to a collegial workplace oftentimes plays a large role in whether you will be successful in the role.
+Most jobs involve working with others.
+And your ability to effectively cooperate, manage conflict and contribute to your workplace can play a large role in whether you are successful in what you do.
 For this reason, employers highly value a certain set of professional skills known as interpersonal skills.

-This article covers what interpersonal skills are, the top 10 interpersonal skills, and how you can best showcase these.
-This way, you can develop the skills needed to help you succeed in your career.
+This article covers what interpersonal skills are, the top interpersonal skills that employers love, and how you can best showcase them.
+This way, you can develop the skills needed to help you succeed in your career!

 What are interpersonal skills?

 Most employers value a mix of both technical and interpersonal skills.
 And although interpersonal skills can sometimes be more difficult to measure, they are no less valuable than technical skills.
-In fact, since interpersonal skills are so valuable, many employers even require candidates to take an interpersonal skills assessment as part of their application.
+In fact, interpersonal skills are so valuable that many employers even require candidates to take an interpersonal skills assessment as part of their application.

 Types of interpersonal skills